container-storage-interface/spec/spec.md

   // request.
   // This field is OPTIONAL.
 Refer to the `Secrets Requirements`
   // section on how to use this field.
-  // The secrets provided in this field SHOULD be the same as
+  // The secrets provided in this field SHOULD be the same for
-  // the secrets provided in ControllerCreateVolumeGroupSnapshot
-  // request for the same group snapshot unless if secrets are rotated
+  // all group snapshot operations on the same group snapshot.
-  // after the group snapshot is created.
   // The secrets provided in the field SHOULD be passed to both
   // the group snapshot and the individual snapshot members if needed. map<string, string> secrets = 3 [(csi_secret) = true];